Proton-bwl/.github/profile/README.md

 - Visit Frontend Repo
   https://github.com/Pro-TON/Proton_Frontend //링크필요
 ### Server
-- Web Application, Client part of the project.
+- Server part of the project, contains a Telegram bot.
-- Created using React JS
+- Created using Express JS
-- Visit Frontend Repo
+- Visit Telegram Bot Server Repo https://github.com/Pro-TON/Proton_Frontend //링크필요
-  https://github.com/Pro-TON/Proton_Frontend //링크필요
+## Access Bot

 🙋‍♀️ A short introduction - what is your organization all about?
 🌈 Contribution guidelines - how can the community get involved?